Ishika11/Food-Usage-and-Inventory-Optimizer-App-WIT-ACE/README.md

 ![Test Image 5](https://github.com/Ishika11/WitAce--Food-Optimization/blob/main/diag.PNG)

  ## Getting Started
- Select the directory where the files are saved, that is, within: eCommerceFlask directory
+ Ope the command prompt and select the directory where the files are saved, that is, within: eCommerceFlask directory
  ```
  $pushd D:\Food_Optimiser_FE\eCommerceFlask
  ```